 “RTB House provides us with highly accurate data from every stage of the purchase funnel, which helps us not only plan campaigns with them but also complements our planning on other channels.
 From a results perspective, RTB House delivers brand awareness, engagement, and return on investment and, as a consequence, we are able to retarget highly qualified consumers,” says Gabrielle.

-The future of budget planning and optimization
+The future of advertising, budget planning, and optimization

 “Over the past 12 months, new attribution models have emerged.
 As these become mainstream, I believe that planning will change and follow these trends.
 As this evolution takes place, it will be vital for agencies to continually analyze each channel and media partner because changes to attribution modeling can affect performance metrics.”